 Applications for the 2024 MPL Programme have now closed.
 The role will re-open in January 2025.
-If you have an application currently in progress, you can view the timelines that we are working to further down this page.

 Embarking upon the 19-month TUI Airline Multi-Crew Pilot Licence (MPL) Cadet Programme is an exciting opportunity for those with little, or no, flying experience.
 You’ll complete your training and eventually join TUI as a Cadet Pilot flying the Boeing 737.